tobek/laminae/14-nnp.md

 A large cabinet under the bar at a private back room in the grimy Lukewarm Caldera in Soblei leads to possibly the most hospitable spot in the ____[Cartography].
 The pub is of course named after the portal, which leads to nothing less than the mouth of an active volcano in the aftermath of a vast eruption.
 TODO describe sea

 While the ____[Cartography] is a famously bone-shatteringly freezing place, and the center of a bonfire is merely extremely cold, magma flows can approach pleasantly cool to the touch.
 And the center of this molten cataclysm is balmy enough to work up a sweat.
-Better yet, no one knows when or how the enormous amounts of smoke and ash and igneous chunks that must have hung in the air were cleaned out, but the atmosphere in and around the entire caldera is clean as the Plane of Air.
+Better yet, no one knows when or how the enormous amounts of smoke and ash and igneous chunks that must have hung in the air were cleaned out, but the atmosphere in and around the entire caldera is clean as the TODO(place as clean as plane of air)[Plane of Air].
 A practically solid wall of billowing ash forms a barrier that begins just a couple dozen paces over the lip of the edge of the caldera, as well as overhead covering the whole opening.
 TODO would it be ash, also how bright

 coliseum for interesting combat